jimdigriz/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 If a client system is compromised, its complete configuration is exposed to the attacker.
 Exposing a client certificate means that the attacker can pretend to be the client.
 In contrast, exposing a PSK means that the attacker can not only pretend to be the client, but can also pretend to be the server.

 The main benefit of TLS-PSK, therefore, is that its operational processes are similar to that used for managing RADIUS/UDP, while gaining the increased security of TLS.
-However, it is still beneficialy for servers to perform IP address filtering, in order to further limit their exposure to attacks.
+However, it is still beneficially for servers to perform IP address filtering, in order to further limit their exposure to attacks.

 ### IP Filtering